Category:1036 Reinforcing Steel for Concrete

 Patching should be performed in accordance with the coating manufacturer’s instructions and as described in Sec 710.3.3.
 It is not intended that patching material be used to cover extensive areas left uncoated during the initial coating process.
 Patching should be done sparingly on sheared or cut ends and damaged areas.

-Pages in category "1036 Reinforcing Steel for Concrete"
+Articles in "1036 Reinforcing Steel for Concrete"

 This category contains only the following page.